Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Introduction

-To study spillover between climate change and public health, we look at the COVID-19 period.
-During this period, the severity of the pandemic increased the visibility and importance of communication between the general public and the scientific community.
-This period saw high levels of politicization and polarization toward COVID-19~\citep{green2020elusive, hart2020politicization}, which likely contributed to the diverging trust in science among different segments of the population~\citep{radrizzani2023both, kerr2021political}.
-The impact of the COVID-19 shock therefore provides us an opportunity to examine important patterns in how the public engages with science across different issues, as novel events from the pandemic can reveal evidence of spillover from public health to climate science discussions.
+To study public health spilling over to climate change, we look at the COVID-19 period, when the severity of the pandemic increased the visibility and importance of communication between the general public and the scientific community on public policy matters.
+This period saw high levels of politicization and polarization toward COVID-19~\citep{green2020elusive, hart2020politicization}, which likely contributed to the diverging trust in science, including scientists and states' scientific institutions, among different segments of the population~\citep{levesque2025contesting,radrizzani2023both, kerr2021political}.
+The impact of the COVID-19 shock therefore provides us an opportune case study to examine important patterns in how the public engages with science across different issues, as novel events from the pandemic can reveal evidence of spillover from public health to climate change discussions.

-We explore the following questions about how cross-domain spillover leads to greater polarization in how the public engages with science.
+We explore the following questions about how cross-domain spillover leads to greater affective polarization in the public's engagement with science.
 How do large scale shocks to the role of science in society change how the public engages with scientific issues across different domains?
-Do negative aspects of COVID-19 science spill over to public engagement with climate science?
+Do negative sentiments toward COVID-19 science and policy spill over to public engagement with climate science?
 What are the conceptual pathways through which these spillovers travel?
 With the constant spotlight on the role of science in policymaking during the pandemic, we expect public tendencies surrounding COVID-19 to spill into how the public engages with climate science.
 Specifically, given the salience of polarized elite political cues surrounding COVID-19~\citep{green2020elusive}, we expect increased incivility in climate discussions that also involve COVID-19 topics.
-We also expect the combination of diverging trust toward the institution of science and the increasing inclination for individuals to do their ``own research''~\citep{chinn2023support} to lead to greater contentiousness in public debates about climate science issues.